It is important to always know in what phase the price is at a certain moment.

 Nothing is 100% in the market, but this is the signal, and we can then anticipate that the market is forming a Failure Swing.
 This can happen whether there is Internal Range Liquidity in the Trading Range or not.
 We will call this Variation 1.

+For Variation 2, this is most likely to occur when there isn’t any Internal Range Liquidity.
 The reason is that Price needs a reason to go somewhere, so if there is no liquidity, the market has to engineer it.

 Understanding this will teach you how to approach a Trading Range when there isn’t any Internal Range Liquidity.
 This is still considered to be a Type 2 Trap since the market will create a series of failure swings before reaching an area of significance such as an HTF POI and finally reverse.